S-Devoe/S-Devoe/README.md

 Frontend Developer
 -------------------------------------

-I write codes and also draw BDMs and SFDs
+I write codes and also draw BMDs and SFDs

 * 🌍  I'm based in Lagos, Nigeria
 * ✉️  You can contact me at [chelseg14@gmail.com](mailto:chelseg14@gmail.com)